 The Taliban regime’s war against women and girls must end.

-During the first Taliban regime in Afghanistan (1996-2001), Afghan girls and women suffered severe human rights violations that were condemned worldwide.
-The current Taliban regime has re-imposed the same and more draconian restrictions on women’s education, employment, and mobility.
-The criminal group refuses to guarantee human rights to half its population, and despite crimes and violations, the group seeks to be recognized as the official Afghan government.
-This must not happen until the Taliban stops its war against women.
+During the first Taliban regime in Afghanistan (1996-2001), Afghan women and girls suffered severe human rights violations that were condemned worldwide.
+The current Taliban regime has reimposed more draconian restrictions on women’s education, employment, and mobility, unwaveringly determined to erase women from public life.

 Today’s Taliban is still a regime of terrorists.